10 Top Google ranking factors in 2025

 Text-based content is not the only thing that influences users’ experience.
 Videos and graphics are also critical.

-Beyond all that, the site design, speed, and responsiveness are also vital to users’ satisfaction.
+Beyond all that, the site design, speed, mobile-friendliness, and responsiveness are also vital to users’ search experience.

-If your site has top-notch content but has an odd structure, it’ll be a turn-off for users.
+If your site has top-notch content but has an odd site architecture, it’ll be a turn-off for users.
 They might never see beyond the lack of “structure” to appreciate the content.

 Structure and design aside, site speed also affects SEO.
 If the site loading time takes forever, the bounce rate will increase.